A Diffusion Approximation Theory of Momentum SGD in Nonconvex Optimization: Analyzing Local Dynamics by SDE

-iterations to escape from saddle points. \emph{Thus, when using the same step size, MSGD can escape from saddle points in less iterations than SGD by a factor of $1-\mu$.} This is due to the fact that the momentum can greatly increase the variance and perturb the algorithm more violently.
+iterations to escape from saddle points. \emph{Thus, when using the same step size, MSGD can escape from saddle points in fewer iterations than VSGD by a factor of $1-\mu$.} This is due to the fact that the momentum can greatly increase the variance and perturb the algorithm more aggressively.
 Thus, it becomes harder to stay around saddle points.
 Moreover, the momentum also encourages more aggressive exploitation, and in each iteration, the algorithm makes more progress along the descent direction by a factor of $\frac{1}{1-\mu}$.